tesommer/FreeCrumbs/README.md

 <a name="finf"></a>Finf
 -----------------------

-Finf is a command-line tool that prints file information to standard out.
+Finf is a command-line tool that prints file information to standard output.
 The ``finf`` command is located in the **bin** directory.
 There are two executables:

 * **finf.bat** for Windows